- People with a shopping addiction get a high from buying things.

 - fail in attempts to stop compulsive shopping

 Someone else may need to be in charge of their finances.
-In rare cases, an addict may need to attend an inpatient addiction program.
+In rare cases, a person with shopping addiction may need to check in to an inpatient addiction program.